 I am a Mediator as well as a Solicitor - the 2 roles are very different!!!

-s a process through which an independent third party who is neutral and normally a fully qualified solicitor helps the parties to obtain a negotiated settlement by agreement.
+Mediation is a process through which an independent third party who is neutral and normally a fully qualified solicitor helps the parties to obtain a negotiated settlement by agreement.

 The Mediator's role is to assist the parties in obtaining their own agreement.
 The Mediator cannot give legal advice and does not represent either party.